evetro/react-tippy/README.md

 ```

 ## Interactive html tooltip

-You can use `interactive` prop and `html` for your interactive tooltip
+You may use `interactive` and `html` to make your tooltip interactive:

 ```javascript
   <Tooltip